Are annual meadows relatively easy to grow especially if I have little gardening experience?

 Which mix is best for clay soil?

-All of the annual mixes will grow well on clay soils
+All our annual mixes will grow well on clay soils.

-Very occasionally slugs in particular have been known to graze young emerging annual meadow sowings.
+Very occasionally, slugs have been known to graze young, emerging annual meadow sowings.